If you are trying to save money and feel like you have nothing left to cut from your budget, I encourage you to consider these 6 reusable items.

 Flour sack towels make a great paper towel replacement.
 Target has them but so does Amazon…obvs.

 To be totally honest, anything works!
-BUT if you are the type of person that wants to BUY something to make the swap, I LOVE these but have never purchased for myself.
+But if you are the type of person that wants to BUY something to make the swap, I LOVE these but have never purchased them for myself.

 Here is another option on Amazon.

 Have you ever heard of wool dryer balls?
 These make a great swap for dryer sheets.

 And to be honest, these are what we use.
 (We got ours from MightyFix for $3 and you can get the same deal here)